King Center on Global Development

 Martin Carnoy is the Vida Jacks Professor of Education at Stanford University School of Education.
-Prior to coming to Stanford, he was a research associate in economics, foreign policy division, at the Brookings Institution.
-He is also a consultant to the World Bank, Inter-American Development Bank, Asian Development Bank, UNESCO, IEA, OECD, UNICEF, International Labour Office.
+He is also a consultant to the World Bank, the Inter-American Development Bank, the Asian Development Bank, UNESCO, IEA, OECD, UNICEF, and the International Labour Office.

-Dr. Carnoy received his BA in electrical engineering from California Institute of Technology, MA and PhD in economics from the University of Chicago.
+Prior to coming to Stanford, Dr. Carnoy was a research associate in the economics and foreign policy division at the Brookings Institution.
+He received his BA in electrical engineering from the California Institute of Technology and his MA and PhD in economics from the University of Chicago.